algorandfoundation/puya/docs/index.md

-# Algorand Python & PuyaPy: <br/> An optimising Python to TEAL compiler
+# Algorand Python

 Algorand Python is a semantically and syntactically compatible, typed Python language that works with standard Python tooling and allows you to develop smart contracts (apps) and smart signatures (logic signatures) for deployment on the Algorand Virtual Machine (AVM).

-This is done by compiling Algorand Python using the PuyaPy compiler, which takes the Python code and outputs valid TEAL code with execution semantics that match the given Python code.
+Algorand Python can be deployed to Algorand by using the PuyaPy compiler, which takes Algorand Python and outputs [ARC-32](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0032.md) application spec files which, [when deployed](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/generate.md#1-typed-clients), will result in optimised AVM bytecode execution semantics that match the given Python code.

 Algorand Python is a statically-typed subset of valid Python syntax.
-Importantly, that subset has identical semantics when comparing Python behaviour and behaviour of the executed TEAL.
+Importantly, that subset has matching semantics when comparing Python behaviour and behaviour of the executed AVM bytecode.

 ## Compiler installation